johnbumgarner/newspaper3_usage_overview/README.md

 ```

 <p align="justify">
 <i>Newspaper3k</i> also supports the use of HTTP headers via Config().
 The headers are passed as a dictionary.

+This example was written in response to this <i>Newspaper</i> issue: <a href="https://github.com/codelucas/newspaper/issues/844">"How to use headers when requesting in Article()func?"</a>, which was posted on 09-16-2020.
 </p>

 ## Real world basic header usage example